scottvallance/UIDragDropGestureRecognizer/README.md

 UIDragDropGestureRecognizer
 ===========================

 Drag and Drop UIGestureRecognizer.
-A simple drag and drop between of uiviews between source and destination uiviews.
+A simple drag and drop of uiviews between source and destination uiviews.